The right physicians can make (or break) your medical device sales

 Key opinion leaders (KOLs) are experienced healthcare professionals, often physicians, who can offer specialized insights on your go-to-market strategy and the applications of your device.
 If you’re lucky, KOLs could be willing to act as consultants or participate in future clinical trials.
-Physician buy-in is vital for successful adoption of new devices and treatments, and KOLs have significant influence.
+Physician buy-in is vital for the successful adoption of new devices and treatments, and KOLs can leverage significant influence.

 Clinical trials summary dashboard

-Fig 2 Image from the clinical trials dashboard feature within hospital profiles, available through Definitive Healthcare’s Hospitals & IDNs platform.
+Fig. 2 Image from the clinical trials dashboard feature within the Cleveland Clinic’s hospital profile, available through Definitive Healthcare’s Hospitals & IDNs platform.

 Customizing your value proposition

-After finding your key opinion leaders and physicians with high referral rates, you can leverage their individual and collective knowledge to build the most effective value propositions.
-Use your connections to verify your prospect’s biggest pain points and find out what devices they’re currently using – and what it would take for them to switch.
+After finding your KOLs and physicians with high referral rates, you can leverage their individual and collective knowledge to build the most effective value propositions.
+Use your connections to verify your prospect’s biggest pain points and find out what devices they’re currently using—and what it would take for them to switch.
 This will help you speak their language, gain their trust, prove your value, and close your deals.